-87. Major Capital Improvement Project -- Budget Requests
+8. Major Capital Improvement Project -- Budget Requests

-For purposes of this subsection, the community colleges, the State Historical Society, and the State Library are included.
+For purposes of this subsection Item 8., the community colleges, the State Historical Society, and the State Library are included, except as noted in V.B.8.b.(2).

 a.
 Definition

 A major capital improvement is defined as the acquisition of an existing building, construction of a new building or an addition to an existing building, or a major renovation of an existing building.
 A major renovation provides for a substantial change to a building.
 The change may include a remodeled wing or floor of a building, or the remodeling of the majority of the building's net assignable square feet.
 An extensive upgrade of one (1) or more of the major building systems is generally considered to be a major renovation.